Troubleshooting your iOS App Protection

 App Shield supports protection of xcarchives that contain only an ARM64 iOS target.

-You can modify the architecture target in XCode:
+You can modify the architecture target in XCode as follows:

 Jailbreak behavior not as expected

-App Shield protection features may report a previously jailbroken device as still jailbroken even if the jailbreak modifications have been uninstalled or removed from the phone.
-For non-jailbreak testing, please use a device that has never been jailbroken.
+Note that App Shield protection features may report a previously jailbroken device as still jailbroken even if the Jailbreak modifications have been uninstalled or removed from the phone.
+For non-jailbreak testing, use a device that has never been jailbroken.

 Problems with signing and extracting the application after protection

 The script requires a valid sign identity to be passed in.
-Open the terminal window, locate the sign_archive.sh script and type the following command:
+Open the terminal window, locate sign_archive.sh script and type the following command.

 $ ./sign_archive.sh <identity>